Just released: Last round of tickets to 3rd Annual Winter Party at Galvanize – TechCrunch

 It’s just not a TechCrunch party without door prizes, and we will not disappoint.
 You could win TC swag or win tickets to Disrupt SF, our flagship event coming in September 2020.

 Speaking of Disrupt SF 2020, here’s another way to go gratis.
 It takes a big team to pull off a party of this magnitude.
-Volunteer to help us throw this party, and you’ll earn a pass to our flagship Disrupt event.
+Volunteer to help us throw this party and you’ll earn a pass to our flagship Disrupt event.
 Pretty sweet.

-Startup fans don’t miss out on one of the great Silicon Valley traditions.
+Startup fans, don’t miss out on one of the great Silicon Valley traditions.
 Buy your ticket to the 3rd Annual Winter Party at Galvanize, right now before they’re gone for good.

 Is your company interested in sponsoring the 3rd Annual Winter Party at Galvanize?
 Contact our sponsorship sales team by filling out this form.